 \subsection{Guidelines for Parameter Selection}

 Our algorithm has user-specified parameters, $\ep_S$, $\delta_S$, $\alpha$, $\ep_E$, and $n_\text{max}$.
-The $\ep_S$ and $\delta_S$ are the main parameters that encode user's desired on the performance on the selective generator, where the smaller values are better.
+The $\ep_S$ and $\delta_S$ are the main parameters that encode the user's desired constraints on the performance of the selective generator, where the smaller values are better.

 The $\alpha$ encodes a degree of the correctness of a generator, where $\alpha=0$ is the ideal value.
-But, assuming that there is no perfect generator that exactly returns correct code, this never achieves.
-We recommend to choose some small value on this on evaluating current state-of-the-art generators.
+But, assuming that there is no perfect generator that exactly returns correct code, this is never achieved.
+We recommend to choose a small value for this when evaluating current state-of-the-art generators.

 The $\ep_E$ and $n_\text{max}$ are associated to the number of generated unit tests via dynamic code analysis tools, where the ideal value of $\ep_E$ is zero and $n_\text{max}$ is infinity.
 The larger number of unit tests is definitely preferred but it sacrifices the running time of dynamic code analysis tools and evaluation.